user profile avatar

 Bio

 My name is Carina Roberts.
 My main goal in life is to help those who are disadvantaged and oppressed.
 I have done internships at nonprofits called Tenfold and the Black Women's Health Imperative to learn more about the different problems that nonprofits help to fix.
 I am resilient, caring, and have good leadership skills.
 I represented my school in a select group in Future Leaders of York in my junior year, while also leading my school's Diversity Club as president.
 My drive is evident in my tennis career as well as in my academic career with mostly taking only Honors or AP classes.
-By majoring in Sociology and going to law school I plan on using my determination and leadership skills to bring about more equity in the world.
+By majoring in Political Science and going to law school I plan on using my determination and leadership skills to bring about more equity in the world.

 Education